WHEN DOES A-CAMP START? WHAT TIME DOES IT END?

 I FEEL UNCOMFORTABLE/ANXIOUS/PANICKY AROUND [POSSIBLE THINGS THAT COULD HAPPEN WITH 300 PEOPLE AT AN OVERNIGHT EVENT].
 PLEASE MAKE SURE THAT [THINGS] DON'T HAPPEN.

 Hey, that's not a question!
 But if it was, the answer would be "we can't :(" Here's the thing: A-Campers are some of the most amazing, empathetic, respectful, caring and accommodating people you'll ever meet, but they're also grown-ups on vacation!
 Most of our campers come to have fun and kick back, not handle emotional crises.
 Nor is A-Camp a Queer Utopia for everybody who attends.
 A-Camp is filled with people from the real world.
 Everybody comes to camp from vastly different backgrounds and we all have different awarenesses of and comfort levels with different types of language, entertainment, humor and relationships.
 A-Camp is about respecting that diversity with mutual respect and assumptions of good faith.
-We cannot promise that the girl you like will like you back.
+We cannot promise that the person you like will like you back.
+We cannot promise that nobody in your cabin will say something inappropriate or offensive.
 The A-Camp staffers are not goddesses, social engineers, religious leaders, wizards, or therapists.
-But they are really good people, and our senior staff team has been assembled avenger-style to make sure that we can help tackle any questions that might arise
+But they are really good people, and our senior staff team has been assembled avenger-style to make sure that we can help tackle any questions that might arise.